 We all met up for our farewell dinner in the food stalls, and enjoyed the view of street performers and musicians.
 That mint tea was the best tea of the entire trip, and I was happy to end on that one!

 After dinner, a few of us went to do some last minute shopping in the souks (after all, I still needed to find my maracas!)
 We were in a jalaba shop, and the worker asked what I was looking for.
 I explained the best way possible that I was looking for something that made noise when you moved it.
 I saw something earlier that was the equivalent of maracas, but the Moroccan version and that’s what I was after.
 He immediately knew what I was talking about, and ran to another souk to find them.
 He told me the price of 150 Dirhams and I was set on 100.
 He gave me a hard time but then I started dancing and singing with the little clappers saying “one hundred one hundred!”
 He laughed and finally agreed on 100 Dirhams.
 It was probably my favorite moment of bartering during the trip!

 We all made it back to the hotel to say our final goodbyes.
 Said and Aziz thanked us for choosing G Adventures, explaining our love for travel supports them and their country.
 Being my first solo tour experience, I was so incredibly happy I had Said and Aziz as my Moroccan guides.
 They were so supportive, knowledgeable and fun.
 I hope that the next G Adventures tour I take has guides similar to those two!

 I cannot recommend traveling with a tour company enough.
-Especially if you want to go someone on your own, but still want to be inside a safe circle.
+Especially if you want to go somewhere on your own, but still want to be inside a safe circle.
 Everything is planned for you, so you can relax and enjoy the experience!
 I am still so sad that my time in Morocco couldn’t last longer, but I am so thankful for the friends and memories I made along the way!

 “You never really travel alone.
 The world is full of friends waiting to get to know you.”